royalbhati/FireYourNeurons.github.io/README.md

 # What is One Hot Encoding and when is it benificial?

 If you are an Machine Learning or Deep Learning Enthusiast you have been reading or hearing this term _One Hot Encoding_ a lot.

 So what exactly this thing is ?

+**Origin**-One-hot originally comes from electronics - one-hot meaning there's only 1 'hot' or 'on' value in this list, while the rest are 'cold'

-### One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms.
+### In Data Science One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms.

 ```
 ╔═════════════╦════════════════╦